BarsukinSyn/ComfyUI-Enjoyer-Roadmap/terms-and-definitions.md

 You can adjust the importance of specific parts of the prompt by using weights.
 For instance, if you have the prompt "flowers inside a blue vase" and want to emphasize "flowers," you can write it as "(flowers:1.2) inside a blue vase".
 Using brackets without specifying a weight, like "(flowers)", automatically assigns a weight of 1.1.

+To include literal brackets in your prompt, you must escape them.
+For instance, if you want to reference the year in a prompt, you would write it as "\(1984\)".

+Additionally, ComfyUI offers shortcuts for adjusting weights quickly.
+Using the `Ctrl+Up` and `Ctrl+Down` keybindings, you can modify the weight of specific prompt elements directly.

 ## Samplers and Schedulers

 Samplers and schedulers are key elements in the image generation process, playing a crucial role in how images are created and refined.
 Due to the complexity, a separate page has been dedicated to cover it in detail.
 Please refer to the [Samplers and Schedulers](samplers-and-schedulers.md) section for a comprehensive explanation of their features, pros and cons, and various use cases.